fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-3.md

 === "Code Added"

     ```{.clojure .annotate linenums="1"}
-    0 >= .character-direction;;(1)
+    0 >= .character-direction
     ```

-    1. 0 means the player is facing left and 1 means the player is facing right.
+    > 0 means the player is facing left and 1 means the player is facing right.
 Added to line 12 under initialize character

     ```{.clojure .annotate linenums="1"}
     ;; ------- Button Inputs ----------